 [TABLE 2 HERE]

 Figures 3, 4, 5, and 6 contextualize these patterns by plotting the spatial distribution of post-killing random coefficients from the base RE models for White (Figure 3), Black (Figure 4), and Latine (Figure 5) residents alongside levels of concentrated disadvantage (Figure 6).
 In general, the White and Latine post-killing effects tend to be stronger (or less negative in the case of Latine residents) in areas of higher concentrated disadvantage, such as North Minneapolis and the East Phillips neighborhood (the red and orange areas of Figure 6).
-In contrast, the post-killing increases in Black mental health discharges were remarkably stable across space, with the exception a slight decrease in downtown Minneapolis, and a quite large increase in mental health diagnosis rates for Black residents in ZCTA 55455, which is the ZCTA that contains the University of Minnesota-Twin Cities campus.
-Note also the magnitude and scale of the estimated effects shown in Figure 4 relative to the more modest effects in Figures 3 and 5.
+In contrast, the post-killing increases in Black mental health discharges were remarkably stable across space, with the exception of a smaller increase in downtown Minneapolis Note also the magnitude and scale of the estimated effects shown in Figure 4 relative to the more modest effects in Figures 3 and 5.
 In general, these patterns of results establish the spatially racialized character of the harmful effects of police violence, where Black residents experience a universal harm and the negative effects for White residents are confined to those located in disadvantaged spaces.

 Discussion